View & Edit Students: Overview

 10. Use the “Notes” section of the Add Other Unlisted Resources screen (figure 41) to chat with the reviewer about the request.
 Add additional notes as needed when submitting the request.
 The reviewer can respond to the note when reviewing the request.

 11. To enter a note, simply enter the note in the text box and then select the [ADD NOTES] button.
-All notes relevant to the request are displayed most recent to older.
+All notes relevant to the request are displayed most recent to oldest.

 Figure 41.
 Notes